WanderCurtis Wine

 The Wine Regions of Eastern Spain

-Here is a condensed two page summary of the WSET Diploma D3 material on regions along the eastern Mediterranean coastal strip of Spain.
+Here is a condensed one page summary of the WSET Diploma D3 material on regions along the eastern Mediterranean coastal strip of Spain.

 The regions are mostly Mediterranean in climate and include: Catalunya with sub-regions Penedes, Montsant, Priorat, and Costers Del Segre the last two of which further inland become more Continental than Mediterranean.
 Also further south Valencia, Alicante and Yeculla are close enough to the coast to be Mediterranean whilst Jumilla and Utiel-Requenia in the foot hills are more Continental.